Përparim Hetemaj: Senior

 Hetemaj made his senior debut for Finland as an 84th-minute substitute against Japan on 4 February 2009 in a 5–1 loss.
 He gained his first UEFA European Championship qualifying game on 3 June 2011 when Mixu Paatelainen chose him to the starting line up against San Marino.
 On 26 May 2012, he scored his first national goal—a last-minute goal—against Turkey in a friendly match, which assured a 3−2 victory for Finland.

 Përparim Hetemaj was part of Finland squad in 2018 FIFA World Cup qualification.
 Thus, despite having a chance to switch to represent Kosovo, his Finland cap in the qualification effectively locked him to represent Finland only.
+However, Hetemaj refused to play against Kosovo.
 His brother Mehmet played once for Kosovo before the Football Federation of Kosovo became a member of UEFA and FIFA.
 However, he also lost the eligibility for Kosovo after played for Finland after Kosovo became a member.

 On 8 January 2018, Hetemaj announced that he would retire from international duty.

+Coaching career

+In the end of the 2023 season, Hetemaj announced his retirement from professional football as a player.
+He was appointed as an assistant coach of Klubi 04, the reserve team of HJK, starting in 2024.